NB "Total Eclipse"

 Modifications and Partial Refitting

-The Kitchen prior to refurbishment
+The Kitchen prior to refitting

 The kitchen is virtually unchanged since construction with the exception of tiles above the cooker and a microwave oven installed beneath the room divider worktop.
 But this area is earmarked for upgrading and modernisation.
 This will entail either replacing the original woodwork with modern kitchen units or painting the existing woodwork, fitting new worktops and cupboard doors, removing the original stainless steel sink and drainer and replacing it with a circular basin and matching drainer.
 The “handing” of the sink/drainer will be reversed so as to improve the amount of worktop space available and make better utilisation of currently unused space.
 A new cooker will complete this part of the refit nicely.
 Initially, laminate flooring was been fitted from the back door (concealing the forward bilge hatch), through the kitchen area as far as the end of the room divider adjacent to the tail of the double bed.
 It proved easier to keep this area clean as well as being more hygienic than the original carpeting which warranted extending along the rest of the boat's interior.

-Refit floor plan
+First refit floor plan

 The interior looking aft in July 2008 with the hull lining newly carpeted and cabinet fitted...